padapati/US-flight-delays-jan2025./README.md

 Overall, this analysis shows the value of using data to drive better decisions in air traffic management and improve the passenger experience.

 📁 Project Structure
-├── data/
-│   └── jan2025_flight_data.csv
+DATA - jan2025_flight_data.csv
-├── notebooks/
-│   └── flight_delay_analysis.ipynb
+NOTEBOOK - flight_delay_analysis.ipynb
-├── visuals/
-│   └── dashboard_screenshot.png
-├── dashboard/
-│   └── flight_delays_tableau.twb
+DASHBOARD - flight_delays_tableau.twb
-├── README.md